denolehov/VCVTyche/README.md

 ### Usage Notes

+- **Relative Probabilities**: **X**/**Y**/**Z** probabilities are relative to each other, e.g. if all sliders are set to the same value, the resulting probability of each value is 33.3%.
+- **Lights**: The brightness of the slider indicates the probability of the corresponding voltage.
+Green light means the voltage is selected for the main output, blue light means that the voltage is selected for the auxiliary output.
 - **Fade**: Use the fade parameter to smoothly transition between voltages when the selection changes.

 ## Blank